starshev/PySpark-Social-Network-Analytics-Pipeline/README.md

 ### Task

-Launch a daily pipeline for a fictional social network in a data lake on a Hadoop HDFS cluster, performing the following tasks as per requirements.
+Launch a daily pipeline for a fictional social network in a Hadoop HDFS-based data lake, performing the following tasks as per requirements.
 Document the schema of the data marts and the pipeline files in the data catalog.

 1. Incremental loading of event logs (messages, reactions, subscriptions) from the raw data layer to ODS.
 2. Building a data mart with user activity statistics by city.